 Oysters are a much-loved shellfish that are best enjoyed raw.
-To do that, you first need to get to the delicious flesh inside.
-What is shucking?
-Shucking is the process of opening the shell to get to the goodness within.
+To do that, you first need to get to the delicious flesh inside by shucking them.

-Shucking an oyster should be done carefully – you don’t want to damage the delicate flesh inside or lose any of the juiciness, and you must take care not to injure yourself during the process.
+Shucking an oyster should be done with focus and care because you don’t want to damage the delicate flesh inside or lose any of the juiciness.
+And most importantly, you must take care not to injure yourself during the process.

-Read on to find out the best way to shuck an oyster so you can enjoy this fresh ocean treat as quickly as possible.
+Read on to find out the best way to shuck an oyster at home so you can enjoy this fresh ocean treat as quickly and as safely as possible.

 Other items that can be helpful include:

-- A specialized shucking board to help you hold the oyster steady.
+- A shucking board to help you hold the oyster steady.

 - A trash bag for discarding the top shells